NextDotID/aragog/book/init/technical_notes.md

 ## `DatabaseAccess` trait

-The object `DatabaseConnectionPool` is the default handler for every database operations but you can create your own.
+The object `DatabaseConnection` is the default handler for every database operations but you can create your own.

-Every operation taking the pool as an argument is taking a **Generic** type implementing `DatabaseAccess`, so you can implement it on your own struct.
+Every operation taking the connection as an argument is taking a **Generic** type implementing `DatabaseAccess`, so you can implement it on your own struct.

 > Note: This is not recommended, modification to `DatabaseAccess` can happen without considering them as **breaking**.